 Several journalists who were covering the meetings in Arlington on Wednesday reported that there’s an increased police presence inside the hotel where the meetings are being held, and several officers stepped in when the journalists attempted to ask him questions.

 The police reportedly only stepped in when Crane was being asked questions, but the presence of actual police officers at the MLB owners meetings isn’t normal.
-According to Eric Fisher, a longtime sports journalist and editor for SportsBusiness Group, he can only recall three other times when there were police officers at these meetings: the contraction vote in 2001, when owners were voting on the next commissioner in 2014, and former Miami Marlins owner Jeffrey Loria apparently had a special detail in 2012 following his latest team fire sale.
+According to Eric Fisher, a longtime sports journalist and editor for SportsBusiness Group, he can only recall three other times when there were police officers at these meetings: when teams were voting on whether or not they should eliminate two teams in 2001, when owners were voting on the next commissioner in 2014, and former Miami Marlins owner Jeffrey Loria apparently had a special detail in 2012 following his latest team fire sale.

 This show of strength from the owners has led to unexpected consequences for the journalists who have been assigned to cover the meetings.
 Apparently the police and hotel management attempted to have them kicked out of the hotel, and then forbade them from speaking to any owner unless the owner spoke to them first.